 “Good.
 Let’s pick up Kissy and get this over with.”

 The ship stops down at Kissy’s position, but I don’t see her anywhere.
 We’re really close to the asteroid now, less than a spaceball field’s distance.
 It’s mostly rock where we are, the closest exposed section of the station is a few hundred meters away.
 The airlock.
 With Dexter in it.
 He’s right there.
 Kiera said it would take less than thirty seconds to get him out.
 We could get him right now and get the hell out of here, and I wouldn’t have to tell Maurice to ask Chippers for eight pallets of military hardware to give to a gunrunner.
-But said gunrunner is in charge, and eight pallets vs no pallets is a hard sell.
+However, said gunrunner is in charge, and eight pallets vs no pallets is a hard sell.

 I get a sending from Jager.
 Mr. Stern, where are you?